Domain-based user embedding for competing events on social media: Results

+A key application of the domain-based embedding is creating two-dimensional visualizations, which allows a geometric understanding of user similarities---in our model, preferences for information sources---as physical proximity within a 2D scatter plot.
+We applied the technique to visualize user embeddings for the topics of QAnon, Biden, and Ivermectin.
+Using t-SNE, we transformed low-dimensional network representations, obtained through various embedding methods, into two-dimensional spaces in which each user is depicted as a point.
+Based on Louvain clustering (see Section \ref{subsec:louvain}), users were categorized into two groups and represented with two distinct colors.
+Ideally, points of the same color (i.e., indicating similar users) should cluster closely, while points of different colors should remain distinct without overlapping.

-Fig. \ref{fig:tsne} depicts the graphical representation of domain-based embedding and hashtag embedding.
-This graph shows that boundaries separating the two classes (blue and orange) with the domain-based user embedding are much clearer in Biden and QAnon topics.
-As our previous study showed \citep{SIP-2021-0055}, a hashtag co-occurrence network is able to represent topic relations.
-Therefore, we expected that the latent feature of a hashtag co-occurrence network might help classify users who support competing topics.
-However, the results of hashtag-based user embeddings are unsatisfactory due to the fact that points from the two categories are intermixed.
+Figure~\ref{fig:tsne} depicts the graphical representation of domain-based embedding and hashtag embedding.
+This scatter plot shows that boundaries separating the two classes (i.e., blue and orange) with the domain-based user embedding are much clearer than other methods for the topics of Biden and QAnon than Ivermectin.
+As previous study showed \cite{Xu2022}, a hashtag co-occurrence network can represent topic relations; therefore, we expected that the latent feature of a hashtag co-occurrence network might help to classify users who support competing topics.
+However, the results of hashtag-based user embeddings were unsatisfactory because points from the two categories were intermixed.
 The visualization of domain-based co-occurrence network embeddings is superior in terms of both group separation and border characteristics.
-The findings shown in Table \ref{tab:results} quantitatively reflect our method's advantage in the user classification visualization.
-Clusters of the two categories are constructed for Ivermectin (Fig. \ref{fig:tsne}c).
-In the middle, however, several users from the two categories are still jumbled together, with the majority on the right being mainstream users, while those on the left are misinformation-related users.
-Since few hashtags were harvested, hashtag co-occurrence networks could not be produced for Ivermectin.
-Regarding t-SNE visualizations, domain-based user embedding provides much clearer clusters than those by hashtag co-occurrence networks.